 A typical class period is 50 minutes in length.

 5 minutes - Changing into the PE uniform

 10-15 minutes - Warm-up (Aerobic-type running, agility running/movement patterns, a stretching routine, and muscular strength and endurance activities)

 15-20 minutes - Instruction and activity participation

 3-5 minutes - Put equipment away & closing comments/announcements

 5 minutes - Changing out of the PE unifom

 This year up to three PE classes will concurrently run and we have one gym.
 On rainy days, all of the classes will be in the gym and generally participate in a structured activity together.
-There may be occasions where we will do "classroom" type activities and/or one PE class may use the library or other area for cognitive work.
+There may be occasions where we will do "classroom" type activities and/or one PE class may use the library or other area for written assignments.